Mongolian idiocy

-The obsolete medical terms Mongolian idiocy and Mongolism referred to a specific type of mental deficiency, associated with the genetic disorder now known as Down syndrome.
-The obsolete term for a person with this syndrome was called a Mongolian idiot.
+The obsolete medical terms "Mongolian idiocy" and "Mongolism" referred to a specific type of mental deficiency, associated with the genetic disorder now known as Down syndrome.
+The obsolete term for a person with this syndrome was "Mongolian idiot".

-In the 21st century, those terms are no longer used as medical terminology, deemed an unacceptable, offensive and misleading description of those with Down syndrome.
+In the 21st century, those terms are no longer used as medical terminology; they are deemed unacceptable, offensive and a slur towards those with Down syndrome.
 The terminology change was brought about both by scientific and medical experts, as well as people of Asian ancestry, including those from Mongolia.

-The stand-alone term "idiot" itself has a similar history of meaning and connotation change.

-"Idiot" as a former medical term

-The word "idiot" was previously a technical term used in both legal and psychiatric contexts for some type of profound intellectual disability, wherein the person's mental age was considered to be two years or less.
-Along with terms like "moron", "imbecile", and "cretin", "idiot" has become an archaic description of diminished mental capacity in legal, medical and psychiatric terms.

 History

 John Langdon Down first characterized what is now known as Down syndrome as a distinguishable form of mental disability in 1862, and in a more widely published report in 1866.
 Due to his perception that these children shared facial similarities with the populations that German physician Johann Friedrich Blumenbach described as the "Mongolian race", Down used the term "mongoloid" in his characterisation of these patients.

 The term continued its usage into the 20th century.
 A study published in 1908 by W. Bertram Hill was titled Mongolism and its Pathology.
-The term "mongolism" was used by English psychiatrist and geneticist Lionel Penrose as late as 1961.
+The term "Mongolism" was used by English psychiatrist and geneticist Lionel Penrose as late as 1961.

-F. G. Crookshank published a pseudoscientific book in 1924 named The Mongol in our Midst which suggested that the syndrome was due to genetic traits literally inherited from Mongoloid races.
+F. G. Crookshank published a pseudoscientific book in 1924 titled The Mongol in Our Midst which suggested that the syndrome was due to genetic traits literally inherited from Mongoloid races.

 Rock band Devo released a song titled "Mongoloid" in 1977, describing a man with Down syndrome.

 A few languages retained the colloquialism "Mongol" to mean "idiot".
 Racing driver Max Verstappen called Lance Stroll a "Mongol" after a collision in practice ahead of the 2020 Portuguese Grand Prix.
-Azerbaijani language has the colloquial Russianism "tupoy monqol" ("dumb Mongol") that originated in Soviet times.